40 Types of Spinach For Your Garden

 If you’re into growing spinach with dark green leaves, try the semi-savoy spinach that is Indian Summer.
 This one has great flavor among other types of spinach listed here.
 It’s often classed as a cook’s garden favorite for this reason.
 For a semi-savoy type that has the vibe of baby leaves, with added disease and bolt resistance, go for Indian Summer.

-Crocodile Spinach
+Crocodile

 Ready in just 45 days, Crocodile spinach is perfect for those who are growing spinach in hot areas.
 That’s because it’s extremely heat resistant.
 This semi-savoy type is really great if you want to harvest both baby leaves and mature ones.
 Use them fresh or cooked.

-Tyee Spinach
+Tyee

 Not many semi-savoy types have lovely dark green leaves like the Tyee spinach variety.
 Tyee’s plants are often very full and don’t bolt easily in hot weather.
 In 45 days, you can harvest this semi-savoy spinach, which is great in soups, casseroles, or even steamed as a side.

-Teton Spinach
+Teton

 For spring and winter harvests, Teton is excellent!
 It’s one of those semi-savoy types that is good for freezing due to its strong leaf structure.
 You can start harvesting Teton in 50 to 60 days.
 In the South, you’re looking for an early spring harvest.
-Elsewhere look for a late summer yield.
+Elsewhere, look for a late summer yield.

-Kookaburra Spinach
+Kookaburra

-Among the fastest growing semi-savoy types is Kookaburra spinach.
+Among the fastest-growing semi-savoy types is Kookaburra spinach.
 Yielding in 26 days, Kookaburra is downy mildew resistant and should be sown as a spring or fall crop.
 It has lovely ruffled leaves that grow on upright stems.
 They’re ready to be enjoyed fresh when they’re slightly puckered.

-Acadia Spinach
+Acadia

 This variety is a lot like the last one we discussed, Kookaburra, but is slower to bolt and is ready for harvest just a tad later in spring or fall.
 The leaves are slightly more oval, and there is one feature of this variety that really sets it apart from Kookaburra.
 It’s a cut-and-come-again spinach!
 Expect to begin your harvests of outer leaves and whole plants in 27 days.

-Tasman Spinach
+Tasman

 This semi-savoy is small in stature, at 6 to 12 inches tall, and requires a little more attention than some of the other plants on this list.
 Give it lots of water and plenty of fertilizer, and harvest in 4 weeks.
 The medium green foliage is used in salads and sandwiches.

-Reflect Spinach
+Reflect

 When the leaves of Reflect are 3 inches or taller, get harvesting!
 Reflect is considered a nice balance between newer hybrids and more traditional savoy varieties, with trademark spear-shaped leaves and long stems.
 It has a medium quickness to harvest at 38 days.
 It also has added disease resistance to ensure your success in cultivation.

-Avon Spinach
+Avon

 Baby leaves of Avon can be enjoyed at 25 days, and fully mature foliage is ready in 30 to 45 days.
 This lush spinach is perfect for zones 8 to 11, with a slow bolting habit in warmer weather.
 Continuous harvests over a long period of time help the plant produce more as well!

-Emperor Spinach
+Emperor

 Though it’s a pretty typical type in terms of its growth, Emperor spinach is a standby among the many different types of spinach.
-It does have bolt tolerance but is typically grown during the usual spinach seasons.
+It does have bolt tolerance, but is typically grown during the usual spinach seasons.
 Use it in cooking or in fresh eating within 5 weeks.

 Other Types of “Spinach”

-These other plants are often confused with Spinacea oleracia and referred to as spinach, but they’re merely in the spinach family.
+These other plants are often confused with Spinacia oleracea and referred to as spinach, but they’re merely in the spinach family.
 While they may be similar in how they’re used culinarily, they aren’t the same plant.
 However, they can be quite popular among different types of spinach due to their ability to grow outside typical spinach conditions.
 Seeds for these plants are often found alongside spinach seeds in catalogs or online.

 Chard